yene/hkoutlet/README.md

 ### Open Questions
 * pilight: What does type 1 mean in the update?
 * How does a websocket require credentials?
+* Can pilight give the devices names which siri can use.

 ## Credits
 * https://github.com/knalli/homebridge-pilight